awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIItemCRUD.md

 1. Create an instance of the `DynamoDB` class\.

 1. Create an instance of the `TableKeysAndAttributes` class that describes a list of primary key values to retrieve from a table\.
-If you want to read from multiple tables in a single batch get operation, you will need to create one `TableKeysAndAttributes` instance per table\.
+If you want to read from multiple tables in a single batch get operation, you must create one `TableKeysAndAttributes` instance per table\.

-1. Call the `batchGetItem` method by providing the `TableKeysAndAttributes` object\(s\) that you created in the preceding step\.
+1. Call the `batchGetItem` method by providing the `TableKeysAndAttributes` objects that you created in the preceding step\.

-The following Java code snippet demonstrates the preceding steps\.
-The example retrieves two items from the Forum table and three items from the Thread table\.
+The following Java code example demonstrates the preceding steps\.
+The example retrieves two items from the `Forum` table and three items from the `Thread` table\.

 ```
 AmazonDynamoDB client = AmazonDynamoDBClientBuilder.standard().build();
 DynamoDB dynamoDB = new DynamoDB(client);

     TableKeysAndAttributes forumTableKeysAndAttributes = new TableKeysAndAttributes(forumTableName);
     forumTableKeysAndAttributes.addHashOnlyPrimaryKeys("Name",
     "Amazon S3",
     "Amazon DynamoDB");

 TableKeysAndAttributes threadTableKeysAndAttributes = new TableKeysAndAttributes(threadTableName);
 threadTableKeysAndAttributes.addHashAndRangePrimaryKeys("ForumName", "Subject",
     "Amazon DynamoDB","DynamoDB Thread 1",
     "Amazon DynamoDB","DynamoDB Thread 2",
     "Amazon S3","S3 Thread 1");

 BatchGetItemOutcome outcome = dynamoDB.batchGetItem(
     forumTableKeysAndAttributes, threadTableKeysAndAttributes);